skomer/QShop/README.md

 ### Android app allowing a shop to order in new stock, and have discounts applied to the stock items.

+## Run the App

+[Download the APK file](https://github.com/skomer/QShop/blob/master/app-debug.apk), and install it on your Android device.
+Then look for an app named 'QShop'.

 ## Development

 I began this task by considering what the models in the app would look like, and and what state might change as a user interacted with the app.
 I then began to build up a simple shop, that could have products in its stock.
 Then, I moved on to implementing discounts applied to the products, and the shop being able to order in more stock (with discounts applied) when it wanted to.
 I tried to practise test-driven development throughout, which certainly helped to keep my classes functioning as expected.